zoelandia/dsp/07-statistics.md

 P(iden | same gender twin) = P(same gender | iden) * P(iden twin) / P(same gender twin)

-Assuming we're only talking about the world of twins (not all births), and that fraternal twins each have an independent and 50% chance of being each gender, that would be
+Assuming we're only talking about the world of twins (not all births), and that fraternal twins each have an independent and 50% chance of being each gender, that would be:

-(1/1)(5/12)/(8.5/12)
+(1/1)(5/12) / (8.5/12)

-Which means that there is a 59% chance that Elvis was an identical twin.
+Which means that there is a ~59% chance that Elvis was an identical twin.